alt text

 Currently I am an adjunct faculty member in the Department of Electrical and Computer Systems Engineering at Monash University, and I have resumed the networked robotics projects I started a decade ago.
 Until recently, I taught senior undergraduate level units Telecommunications Protocols and Network Performance (see this table for a summary comparison of the communication networks units I am involved with), Computer Organisation, and Sensors and Artificial Perception.

 When I am not on campus, I enjoy taking random walks through the vibrant streets of Melbourne to discover fresh street art to add to my collection.
-Recently, I joined the Melbourne Raspberry Pi Makers Group, where we have a fantastic citizen science project.

 2b - 69 2b - 69 2b - 69 2b - 69 2b - 69 2b - 69 2b - 69 2b - 69 2b - 69